The Herbert J Ellison Center for Russian, East European and Central Asian Studies (REECAS)

 Now, with public interest in Russia, East Europe and Central Asia higher than any time since the Soviet Union’s demise, the Ellison Center supports innovative research, student programs and community outreach to promote learning about this region of the world and carry on Herb Ellison’s legacy.

-The Ellison Center is housed in the Jackson School of International Studies at the University of Washington.
+The Ellison Center and the Center for European, Russian, and Eurasian Studies is housed in Jackson School of International Studies at the University of Washington.
 See more about the Jackson School here, and Senator Henry M. Jackson here.

 Staff